vreguraman/DevSecOps-End-to-End-Project/Readme.md

 2. Save and build the job.

-3. Check the console output to verify the installed versions.
+### Check the console output to verify the installed versions.

 ---

 ![](/Images/version-verification.jpg)

 ---
+## Deploying SonarQube as a Container

-### Install and Configure SonarQube:
+### Steps to Install and Configure SonarQube:

 1. Install Docker: